daveboulden/gp-basic-songchooser/README.md

 Use the supplied scripts to build your project:

-* Windows - `build.cmd` (builds a Debug version and copies it to the Extensions direcory of Gig performer)
+* Windows - `build.cmd` (builds a Debug version and copies it to the Extensions directory of Gig performer)
 * Windows - `release.cmd` (builds a Release version and copies it to the `dist` directory of your repo)
-* Mac - `build.sh` (builds a Debug version and copies it to the Extensions direcory of Gig performer)
+* Mac - `build.sh` (builds a Debug version and copies it to the Extensions directory of Gig performer)

 The build script will automatically scan your `content` directory and embed the HTML, CSS, JavaScript and image asset files into your project.
 The encoded files are stored in the `embedding` directory that will be generated the first time you build the project.
 It will also download the latest version of the [Saucer](https://saucer.github.io/) library which is the abstraction layer between your code and the web-rendering framework appropriate to your platform.
 [Saucer](https://saucer.github.io/) will then, in turn, automatically download the latest version of the web-rendering framework appropriate to your PC or Mac (currently `WebView2` on Windows or `Qt5/6` on Mac).